AnalyticalGraphicsInc/gltf-vscode/README.md

 * `glTF.Babylon.environment` - Override the default reflection map for the BabylonJS glTF preview window.
 This specifies a local path to a Babylon DDS environment file, such as one created by following steps in [Creating a DDS Environment File From an HDR Image](http://doc.babylonjs.com/overviews/physically_based_rendering#creating-a-dds-environment-file-from-an-hdr-image).
 * `glTF.Three.environment` - Override the default reflection map for the ThreeJS glTF preview window.
 There are 6 cube faces, with face names `posx`, `negx`, `posy`, `negy`, `posz`, and `negz`.
 The rest of the path and filename should be identical for all 6 files.
 The path and filename are specified as a single string, using `{face}` in place of the face name.
 The files must be in a format usable on the web, such as PNG or JPEG.
 * `glTF.alwaysOverwriteDefaultFilename` - When creating a filesystem file from glTF or GLB import or export should a prompt be shown to select the result filename?
+* `glTF.expandOutlineWithSelection` - When the editor selection changes the glTF outline will expand to include the current selection.

 ## Source code